wazo-platform/wazo-doc/source/ecosystem/devices.rst

       * *XIVO_IP*   is the IP address of your XiVO,
       * *CONF_FILE* is one of ``spa3102.cfg``, ``spa8000.cfg``

-.. warning:: SCCP phones are supported, but limited to the features supported in XIVO's SCCP implementation.
+.. warning:: SCCP phones are supported, but limited to the :ref:`features supported in XIVO's SCCP implementation <sccp-features>`.

 .. warning:: Access to CISCO firmware updates requires a CISCO account with sufficient privileges.
    The account requires paying for the service and remains under the responsibility of the client or partner.